 Apply mosquito repellent on your skin before you go out.
 In the house, use mosquito repellent plug-ins.
 There are several repellents available in the markets that are safe for pregnant women.

-2. Wear Clothes with Long Sleeves
+2. Wear Clothes With Long Sleeves

 Wear long-sleeved clothes, pants, and socks.
-Expose your skin as less as possible.
+Expose your skin as little as possible.
 There should be no room for mosquitoes to bite you.
 You can also get mosquito repellent treated clothes in the market.

 3. Avoid Wooded Areas and Mosquito-Infested Outdoors